Global Talent Visa UK

 - visual effects

-In academia and research most applications are made under exceptional talent subcategory.
-However, if you are at an early stage of career you can make a peer review application for endorsement to the British Academy, the Royal Society or the Royal Academy of Engineering.
+An application for endorsement can be made to the British Academy, the Royal Society or the Royal Academy of Engineering.

 Unlike exceptional promise endorsements by the Arts Council or Tech Nation, exceptional promise endorsement in academia and research does not lead to a longer qualifying period for ILR.